Gangsta Boo (song)

-On November 2022, Ice Spice announced via an interview with podcast Rap Caviar that her debut extended play (EP) was on the works.
-Consisting of six tracks, it featured "Bikini Bottom" alongside "In Ha Mood", "Munch (Feelin' U)", and three other songs yet to be released.
-Titled Like..?, it was released on January 20, 2023, and was Ice Spice's first project under 10K and Capitol.
-One of the EP's three new tracks is "Gangsta Boo", a collaboration with American rapper Lil Tjay.

 Composition

 "Gangsta Boo" is a drill song, based around a sample of "I Need a Girl (Part Two)" (2002), a song by P. Diddy and Ginuwine featuring Loon, Mario Winans, and Tammy Ruggieri.
 Produced by frequent collaborator RiotUSA, "Gangsta Boo" features looped guitar licks alongside club beats produced by booming hi-hat and bass drums.
 It was conceived as a tribute to rapper Gangsta Boo, who died shortly after it was made.
 When Ice Spice was recording the song, she thought of possible guest appearances, saying "I was just thinking who I would hear on it really", and decided on Lil Tjay due to their year-long friendship and shared upbringing of being from the Bronx.
 Lil Tjay recorded his verse at Westlake Recording Studios in West Hollywood, California.

 In "Gangsta Boo", which showcases a love story from two perspectives, Ice Spice raps about her desire to be in a relationship with a "gangsta boo" boyfriend.
 She initiates a romantic interaction with the potential partner, "A baddie got' get what she like/So what's your sign, 'cause I like you?", and expresses her disdain for her romantic rivals: "Fuck your thots, I'm takin' they spot/ Bitches know that I am what they not".
 In spite of this, she has some reservations with her flirting, as she feels shy about inviting him to her house.
-In his verse, Lil Tjay reasserts her status as the "gangsta boo" in question, replying to Ice Spice "I don't think you should play with me/ 'Cause you gon' end up like the last opp" and claiming "I'm a thug off some drugs in my home/ And say, long before rap, I was playin' the back box".
+In his verse, Lil Tjay reasserts his status as the "gangsta boo" in question, replying to Ice Spice "I don't think you should play with me/ 'Cause you gon' end up like the last opp" and claiming "I'm a thug off some drugs in my home/ And say, long before rap, I was playin' the back box".
 He raps about how he can take care of any woman who can be his girlfriend, then warns his enemies not to get in his bad side or else he and Ice Spice would get violent towards them.